-- Control erosion and sedimentation in the smallest drainage area possible.
-It is easier to control erosion than to contend with sediment after it has been carried downstream and deposited in unwanted areas. - Direct runoff from small disturbed areas to adjoining undisturbed vegetated areas to reduce the potential for concentrated flows and increase settlement and filtering of sediments. - Concentrated runoff from development should be safely conveyed to stable outlets using rip rapped channels, waterways, diversions, storm drains or similar measures. - Determine the need for sediment basins.
+- Control erosion and sedimentation in the smalles drainage area possible.
+It is easier to control erosion than to contend with sediment after it has been carried downstream and deposited in - Direct runoff from small disturbed areas to adjoining undisturbed vegetated areas to reduce the potential for concentrated flows and increase settlement and filtering of sediments. - Concentrated runoff from development should be safely conveyed to stable outlets using rip rapped channels, waterways, diversions, storm drains or similar measures. - Determine the need for sediment basins.
 Sediment basins are required on larger developments where major grading is planned and where it is impossible or impractical to control erosion at the source.
-Sediment basins are needed on large and small sites when sensitive areas such as wetlands, watercourses, and streets would be impacted by off-site sediment deposition.
-Do not locate sediment basins in wetlands or permanent or intermittent watercourses.
+Sediment basins are needed on large and small sites when emsitive areas such as and small sites when sensitive areas such as wetlands, watercourses, and streets would be impacted by off-site sediment deposition.
+Do not locate sediment busins in wetlands or permanent or intermittent watercourses.
 Sediment basins should be located to intercept runoff prior to its entry into the wetland or watercourse.